BreeeZe/rpos/README.md

 Runs on a range of operating systems that support NodeJS with special support for the Raspberry Pi Camera and Pan-Tilt HAT

-#History
+## History
-The initial goal was to provide a Onvif Media service which is compatible with Synology Surveillance Station to allow the Pi to be used as a surveillance camera without the need for adding any custom camera files to your Synology NAS.
+The initial goal (by @BreeeZe) was to provide a Onvif Media service which is compatible with Synology Surveillance Station to allow the Pi to be used as a surveillance camera without the need for adding any custom camera files to your Synology NAS.
 First demo video @ https://youtu.be/ZcZbF4XOH7E

 The next goal (by @RogerHardiman) was to implement more of the Onvif standard so that RPOS could be used with a wide range of CCTV systems and with ONVIF Device Manager and ONVIF Device Tool.
 Additional ONVIF Soap commands were added including the PTZ Service with backend drivers that control the Raspberry Pi Pan-Tit HAT or emit various PTZ protocols including Pelco D.

 This version uses a patched version of the "node-soap" v0.80 library (https://github.com/vpulim/node-soap/releases/tag/v0.8.0) located @ https://github.com/BreeeZe/node-soap

-#Features:
+## Features:
 - Streams H264 video over rtsp from the Raspberry Pi's camera
+- Uses hardware H264 encoding (on the Pi)
 - For other operating systems just run your own RTSP server for your video
 - Camera control (resolution and framerate) through Onvif
 - Set other camera options through a web interface.